puppetlabs/puppet-docs/source/contribute.markdown

 1. Any additional background on your change.
 2. The versions of Puppet (or supporting project) to which it pertains.

+If you feel comfortable with git, feel free to help us by including either of the following:

 3. If using GitHub or another remote host, the URL to the branch you're submitting (so we can pull it); if not, one or more attached git patches.